kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 USB|*Universal Serial Bus*.
 A standard system for connecting computing equipment that is frequently used to provide power to small electronic devices.  ![USB connectors](./images/usb_connectors.webp "Spotters' guide to USB connectors")
 USB-A|The large, flat USB connector typically used on desktop computers and 'wall-wart' power supplies.
 USB-B|The large square USB connector usually found on printers and scanners.
 The Trigger-O-Matic, Race Clock and Sprint Timer Unit have USB-B connectors in the interests of durability.
 USB-C, Micro USB-B, Mini USB-B|Various (incompatible) smaller USB connectors, usually found on small battery-powered computing devices like mobile phones and **GPS** receivers.
 Some laptops use USB-C as a power connector, but notably not the *Acer Aspire 5* that the **BHPC** uses for race timing at the time of writing; its USB-C port is for data only.
+(A dongle to allow a USB-C power source to be used with it is in the laptop bag.)
 UTC|*Universal Time Coordinated*.
 A pedant would point out that it's not technically the same thing as *Greenwich Mean Time*, but effectively that.
 Software that has any sense tends to work with UTC internally, and only convert to local time for input and output.  **LLRP** always uses UTC time; **CrossMgrImpinj** calculates the offset to local time.
 Webserver|**CrossMgr** and **SprintTimer** run a local web server on **port** `8765`.
 This can be used to view live results or a browser-based verison of the **race clock**.
 WiFi|In this context, the IEEE 802.11 standard for Ethernet-like data communications over spread-spectrum radio.